 If you do not set a course end date, learners cannot access earned certificates.

 When learners browse courses, the start date for each course is visible in the course catalog and in the course’s About page.

 After learners enroll in courses, the courses appear on their course dashboards.
 To access the dashboard, learners select their usernames and then select Dashboard.
 For a course that is in progress or has not yet started, the start date is visible.
 For a course that has ended, the course end date is visible.

 This topic describes the difference between instructor-paced and self-paced courses.

 When you create an edX course, you can set the schedule of the course, including due dates for assignments or exams, or you can allow learners to work at their own pace.
 Courses that follow a schedule that you set are known as instructor- paced courses.
-Courses that allow learners to submit assignments at any time before the course ends, without internal due dates, are known as self- paced courses.
+Courses that offer suggested due dates for assignment or exams based on the learner’s enrollment date and the expected course duration are known as self-paced courses.
 These courses offer learners flexibility to modify the assignment dates as needed.

 An indicator for the pacing for your course appears on the Course Outline page.
 By default, courses are instructor-paced.

 You cannot change the course pacing after the course start date has passed.